 How difficult is ebook conversion?

 It varies according to the platform you use.
 Some sites – like Feedbooks or Bookiejar – allow you to simply copy/paste your text into an interface and upload (they will then convert it into various ebook formats).
 Others, like Smashwords, allow you to do it in a Word file – but Smashwords is quite pernickety about formatting, so you need to follow their style guide quite closely (you can't just upload any old Word document).
 And some platforms, like Obooko, require you to provide your own .epub and .mobi files (which you can do using free software - see this post).
 Overall, I haven’t found any of these processes particularly difficult, but be prepared to put in some time and get yourself a decent-looking cover image (helps if you are handy with graphics software).

 Free or paid-for?

 Anyway, if you're intrigued but unsure about the free route, try reading this post by Michael Graeme, an author who's done rather well on Feedbooks (far better than me).
-It doesn't necessarily mean completely giving up on that long-cherished dream of making your living as an author - because you can always switch to a paid-for model later, if you think you've built up enough of a following - in fact, several authors whose free work I've reviewed on this site have done just that (Chris Gallagher and Matthew Asprey).
+It doesn't necessarily mean completely giving up on that long-cherished dream of making your living as an author - because you can always switch to a paid-for model later, once you think you've built up enough of a following.
+In fact, several authors whose free work I've reviewed on this site have done just that (Chris Gallagher and Matthew Asprey).
 Just remember that relatively few authors make really good money from writing.
 As for me, I've no regrets about going down the free route - see this post.